KDEY-FM: Hot AC and ethnic programming

 The KNTF call letters remained in place until 1990, when 93.5 FM became "Thunder Country" for a very short time.
 In the early 1990s the station became hot adult contemporary (hot AC)-formatted KRZE, "The Breeze".
-Former staff members of KRZE include Steve Craig (later at WRXP in New York), Kevin Barrett (who became program director at KTRB "XTRA Sports" in San Francisco), and Lisa Osborne (news anchor at KFI).
+Former staff members of KRZE include Steve Craig (later of 99X Atlanta and at WRXP in New York), Kevin Barrett (who became program director at KTRB "XTRA Sports" in San Francisco), and Lisa Osborne (news anchor at KFI).
 Both the Torrance and Ontario stations at 93.5 FM, begun in the 1950s on the AM dial, had call signs similar to each other: KFXM in Ontario (serving San Bernardino) and KFXT in Torrance (serving Los Angeles).

 Soon after dropping hot AC, the station aired brokered programming purchased primarily by Korean-language broadcasters.
 In the mid-1990s, it began simulcasting the Redondo Beach station in its various formats, first as KRZE, then KREA, KFSB, KZBA, and KNJR.
 Its full-length programming in Korean was known as "Radio Korea" until 1999, when KNJR of Ontario and KZBA of Torrance switched to a Spanish-language music format known as "Radio Grupera".